jannerm/intrinsics-network/README.md

 ```
 ./download_data.sh { motorbike | airplane | bottle | car | suzanne | teapot | bunny }
 ```
 will download train, val, and test sets for the specified category.
-The ShapeNet categories have about 2GB of data each, and the test shapes have about 1 GB.
+There is about 2 GB of data for each of the ShapeNet categories and 200 MB for the test shapes.

 ## Shader